Chuck Hagel: Personal life

 Hagel has two younger brothers: Thomas, a professor at the University of Dayton School of Law, and Michael, an artist resident in Omaha, Nebraska.
 Hagel's third brother, James, died in an automobile accident at the age of 16.
-Hagel was raised in the Roman Catholic faith, but converted to Episcopalianism.
+Hagel was raised in the Roman Catholic faith, but converted to the Episcopal Church.

 In 1979, Hagel married Patricia Lloyd.
 The couple separated in 1981 and divorced a year later.
 He married his second wife, Lilibet Ziller, in April 1985.
 The couple live with their daughter, Allyn, and son, Ziller, in McLean, Virginia.

 While a Senator, Hagel had a tradition of wearing costumes to work on Halloween, usually masquerading as one of his colleagues or other notable political figures, including Joe Biden, John McCain, Colin Powell, and Pat Roberts in past years.
 He gave back a portion of his salary for the 2013 fiscal year in solidarity with his department's workers who were facing 14 days of furloughs.

 Hagel is a member of the ReFormers Caucus of Issue One.
 In October 2022, Hagel joined Issue One's Council for Responsible Social Media project to address the negative mental, civic, and public health impacts of social media in the United States co-chaired by former House Democratic Caucus Leader Dick Gephardt and former Massachusetts Lieutenant Governor Kerry Healey.